The Best Composting Toilet Medium (and How to Use It)

 Occasionally, use a fine sprinkle on top of your solid and bulking agent mix; it will deter flies and won't kill or harm earthworms and beneficial insects when it's later composting in the garden.

-Toilet Paper
+Toilet Paper in Composting Toilets

-For composting toilets without an agitator, putting toilet paper in the solid bin is a personal choice.
+For toilets without an agitator, putting toilet paper in the solid bin is a personal choice.
 Toilet paper is very bulky so can quickly fill the solids bin leading to more emptying.
 It also does not break down quickly so should not be considered as a source of carbon in smaller systems.

 For larger split chamber or moldering systems, toilet paper is fine to add as it will compress under the additional weight and break down over time.